metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `null`

 Hide the X-rays section from the homepage by setting it to `false`.
 Show the section with `true`, in case it was manually removed.
+Even if set to `true`, these will be hidden if any dashboards have been pinned in the "Our Analytics" collection.

 #### `MB_SITE_LOCALE`